zenvdeluca/net_healer/README.md

 # NE(a)T HEALER
 ###centralizes DDoS alarms from multiple colletors, and take decisions based on thresholds.

-HEALER currently parses FastNetMon and Plixer Scrutinizer notifications.
+HEALER listens to FastNetMon and Plixer Scrutinizer notifications.
+When alarms are received, it takes actions based on configured thresholds.

 Configure thresholds for different stages (cleared,warning,possible_ddos,under_attack) ... expand